WeiFoo/NoML/deep-learning/basics.md

 2. During forward propagation, you had divided `A1` by `keep_prob`.
 In backpropagation, you'll therefore have to divide `dA1` by `keep_prob` again (the calculus interpretation is that if $$A^{[1]}$$ is scaled by `keep_prob`, then its derivative $$dA^{[1]}$$ is also scaled by the same `keep_prob`).

+# What's mini-batch gradient descent?
+Why use it?

+If you take all the training data set to do gradient descent, it will take long time, especially you have a huge datasets.
+Instead of using all, we can divide the data set evenly into $$K$$, each one with, say, 1000, data points.
+Then each time, we use 1000 data points as a mini-batch to move one step of gradient descent.

+* if mini-batch size = m, Batch gradient descent, $$(X^{\{1\}},Y^{\{1\}}) = (X, Y)$$
+ * Then batch gradient descent might start somewhere and be able to take relatively low noise, relatively large steps.
+And you could just keep matching to the minimum
+* if mini-batch size = 1, Stochastic gradient descent, every example is its own mini-batch.
+ * stochastic gradient descent If you start somewhere let's pick a different starting point.
+Then on every iteration you're taking gradient descent with just a single strain example so most of the time you hit two at the global minimum.
+But sometimes you hit in the wrong direction if that one example happens to point you in a bad direction.
+So stochastic gradient descent can be extremely noisy.
+And on average, it'll take you in a good direction, but sometimes it'll head in the wrong direction as well.
+As stochastic gradient descent won't ever converge, it'll always just kind of oscillate and wander around the region of the minimum.
+ * But a huge disadvantage to stochastic gradient descent is that you lose almost all your speed up from vectorization.
+* __In practice, batch size is between [1, m]__:
+  - get a lot vectorization, faster learning
+  - make progress without needing to wait to you process the entire training set.